HimoriK/book/src/ch01-01-installation.md

 ## Installation

 Download Rust through `rustup`, a command line tool for managing Rust versions and associated tools.
-You’ll need internet for the download.

 > Note: If you prefer not to use `rustup` for some reason, please see the
 > [Other Rust Installation Methods page][otherinstall] for more options.

-Any newer, stable version of Rust you install using these steps should work as expected with the content of this book.
+Any newer, stable version of Rust you install using these steps should work with the content of this book.

 > ### Command Line Notation
 >